Open every day

 Watch out for Stoats, Weasels and Roe Deer in the woodland.

 The Friends of Seckar Wood help the Countryside officers (rangers) to improve and maintain the site by undertaking regular activities including clearing scrub and controlling Himalayan Balsam.
+Visit Friends of Seckar Wood Facebook page for further details about the Friends group.

 If you are interested in becoming a member please contact